Jagannath: Jagannath in Shaktism

-Vimala (Bimala) is worshipped as the presiding goddess of the Purushottama (Puri) Shakti Pitha by Shaktas.Jagannath, is worshipped as the Bhairava, traditionally always a form of Shiva.
-Jagannath-Vishnu equated with Shiva, is interpreted to convey the oneness of God.
-Also, in this regard, Vimala is also considered as Annapurna, the consort of Shiva.
-Conversely, Tantrics consider Jagannath as Shiva-Bhairava, rather than a form of Vishnu.
-While Lakshmi is the traditional (orthodox tradition) consort of Jagannath, Vimala is the Tantric (heterodox) consort.
-Vimala is also considered the guardian goddess of the temple complex, with Jagannath as the presiding god.

 Jagannath is considered the combination of 5 Gods Vishnu, Shiva, Surya, Ganesh and Durga by Shaktas.
 When Jagannath has his divine slumber (Sayana Yatra) he is believed to assume the aspect of Durga.
 According to the "Niladri Mahodaya" Idol of Jagannath is placed on the Chakra Yantra, the idol of Balabhadra on the Shankha Yantra and the idol of Subhadra on the Padma Yantra.

 Jagannath and other religions

+Jagannath and Buddhism

+Among the believers of Jagannath, Jagannath is sometimes represented as the ninth avatar of Vishnu substituting Buddha.
+Buddha is called Jagannath in Nepalese Buddhism.